passivestar/substance-tools/README.md

 - Substance Painter Path (in case it wasn't automatically detected)
 - Texture output folder name.
 Default is `textures`
 - Texture Set Name Regex - Regular expression used to determine the texture set name by the texture file name.
 Usually the texture set name goes first and is separated from other info by the first "_".
 Default value is `(.+?)_`

+# Known Issues

+- The Steam version of Painter on Window is currently unsupported.
+Adobe version seems to be working fine.
+On Mac Steam version is working well too